-With Valentine’s day coming up soon, why not make a dessert that’s healthier, vegan, gluten free AND still tastes crazy delicious?
-It’s light, gooey and healthy!
+These Salted Caramel Chocolate Bars are healthier, vegan, gluten free AND still tastes crazy delicious!
+They are light, gooey and healthy!

 I am all for giving your sweetheart something sweet for Valentine's Day, but why not make them a little healthier?
 There's something about Valentine's Day and salted caramel.
 They are a match made in heaven.